intel/CPU-Manager-for-Kubernetes/docs/user.md

 on the host file system to acquire and bookkeep an assigned subset of CPUs a command should run on.

+By default `cmk isolate` allocates a single CPU core.
+In order to request multiple CPU cores, the environmental variable `CMK_NUM_CORES` can be set.
+`cmk isolate` consumes its value and based on that allocates a number of requested CPUs.

 **ALERT:** It's easy to accidentally break out of `cmk isolate` with a malformed shell command in user pod specs.
 For example:
 `cmk isolate echo foo && sleep 100` isolates _only the execution of `echo`_!